-Last week, we have discussed about gluten, its sources, and substitutes.
-Now why don’t we move a little bit further and talk about the gluten-free diet.
+Last week, we have discussed gluten, its sources, and substitutes.
+Now, why don’t we move a little bit further and talk about the gluten-free diet?

 1.)
 Gluten-free diet is primarily made for people who experience adverse reactions to gluten.
-With that being said, certain claims that it is a miracle diet for weight-loss should be taken with a grain of salt due to the lack of substantial studies to back such claims.
-Though it is not intended to provide an express lane for dieters, weight-loss can still be achieved when undergoing gluten-free diet plan.
-We’ll learn more about this in the future blog posts, so keep your eyes peeled!
+With that being said, certain claims that it is a miracle diet for weight loss should be taken with a grain of salt, due to the lack of substantial studies to back such claims.
+Though it is not intended to provide an express lane for dieters, weight loss can still be achieved incidentally, since this involves swapping out certain gluten-free grains, and incidentally, some processed food from their diet.

 2.)
 A gluten-free diet does not require people to worry about other proteins and fat sources aside from gluten.
-Certain starch sources, which are essentially the main sources gluten, are the only food items that concerned individuals should keep a sharp eye to.
+Since wheat, barley, rye, and its hybrids are essentially the main sources of gluten, these are the ingredients those with gluten intolerance should guard against.

 4.)
-Gluten-free diet is also applied to certain health problems such as gluten ataxia, dermatitis herpatiformis, wheat allergy as well, other than the most commonly known diseases associated with this diet (Celiac disease and non-Celiac gluten sensitivity[NCGS]).
+Gluten-free diet also helps to address certain health problems such as gluten ataxia, dermatitis herpetiformis, wheat allergy as well, other than the most commonly known diseases associated with this diet (Celiac disease and non-celiac gluten sensitivity[NCGS]).

 5.)
 Gluten-free diet may also help improve systemic symptoms in certain diseases such as rheumatoid arthritis, multiple sclerosis, and HIV enteropathy.
-However, it is recommended to consult first your physician before following this diet in pursuit of remedy for these symptoms.
+However, consultation with a physician is advised, before following this diet to remedy these symptoms.

-Got questions about gluten, and the gluten-free diet?
-Just leave a comment below.
+Got further questions about gluten, and the gluten-free diet?
+Fel free to leave us a comment below.